-How Traumas Disconnect Us: Early disturbances, from womb to childhood, can disconnect us from our true nature of peace, joy, love etc. They can also limit our creativity, capacities and innate abilities.
+How Traumas Disconnect Us: Early disturbances, from womb to childhood, as well as shock traumas can disconnect us from our true nature of peace, joy, love etc. They can also limit our creativity, capacities and innate abilities.

 Working with Persistent Patterns: I have learned to sit with Presence, curiosity and full acceptance from Miranda Macpherson and Dr. Laurence Heller.
 I support you to connect deeper with yourself to integrate various split-off parts such as the right to exist and having your needs, your voice and your emotions.
 In the silence of our being, together we track moment by moment and inquire into the somatic felt sense, feelings and beliefs so that patterns can soften and let go.
 You may sense spaciousness and an uptick of energy from the life force that’s been held back.